 Step 8 - Press

 Press well to achieve that neat look.
-I love to use my diy sleeve roll - it makes pressing bags and pouches piece of cake, every single time!
+I love to use my DIY sleeve roll - it makes pressing bags and pouches a piece of cake, every single time!
 You can use my FREE TEMPLATE to make one for yourself.